-Effective 11/16/2020 - Based on recent state updates and guidelines, masks must be worn while on site at Beyond Boundaries Therapy.
+Effective 4/1/21 - Based on recent state updates and guidelines, we do still require masks while on site at Beyond Boundaries Therapy.
+Thank you for helping us keep everyone healthy.

 Beyond Boundaries Therapy provides hippotherapy with use of specially trained physical and occupational therapist.
 It involves the therapist using the characteristic movements of a horse to provide carefully graded motor and sensory input.
 A foundation is established to improve neurological function and sensory processing, which can be generalized to a wide range of daily activities.
 Unlike therapeutic horseback riding, the movement of the horse is a means to a treatment goal when utilizing hippotherapy as a treatment strategy.